TRIQS/dft_tools/doc/guide/soc.rst

 Therefore, this guide describes how to do an SOC calculation using the Wien2k DFT package.

 First, a Wien2k calculation including SOC has to be performed.
-For details, we refer the reader to the documentation of Wien2k.
+For details, we refer the reader to the `documentation of Wien2k <http://susi.theochem.tuwien.ac.at/reg_user/textbooks/>`_ .
 As a matter of fact, we need the output for the DFT band structure for both spin directions explicitly.
 That means that one needs to do a spin-polarised DFT calculation with SOC, but, however, with magnetic moment set to zero.
 In the Wien2k initialisation procedure, one can choose for the option -nom when ``lstart`` is called.
 This means that the charge densities are initialised without magnetic splitting.
 The SOC calculation is then performed in a standard way as described in the Wien2k manual.

 Performing the projection
 ~~~~~~~~~~~~~~~~~~~~~~~~~